linode/docs/docs/platform/billing-and-support/billing-and-payments-new-manager/index.md

 ## If My Linode is Powered Off, Will I Be Billed?

 **If your Linode is powered off you will still be billed for it.** Linode maintains your saved data and reserves your ability to use other resources like RAM and network capacity, even when your Linode is powered off.
-You will also be billed for any other active Linode service, such as Longview Pro or extra IP's.
+You will also be billed for any other active Linode service, such as Longview Pro or extra IP addresses.

 If you want to stop being billed for a particular Linode service, you need to [remove](#removing-services) it from your account entirely.